Crowns and Bridges

 - Resin.
 An all-resin crown is made from a variety of plastic materials to create a tooth-colored resin.
 They are generally less expensive, but wear down faster over time.

 When restoring a tooth through this treatment, we sometimes provide a temporary crown to wear until your permanent crown is ready.
 With dental implants, you will wear a temporary crown after an oral surgeon inserts the implant post.
-Then when your final crown is ready and healing is complete, Dr. Harris will attach it.
+Then when your final crown is ready and healing is complete, Alex Harris, DDS will attach it.

 Benefits of Dental Bridges